8891689/Brain-Money-Killer/README.md

 5. The bloomer will automatically generate an optimal bloom file.
 6. The Bloom filter uses p = 0.000001 (1 in 1,000,000 false positives).
 You can adjust this option by using n.
 7. See the Bloom filter calculator.
 A list of all addresses can be found here.
-8.wc -l linux advanced command can query the total number of lines, for
+8. wc -l linux advanced command can query the total number of lines, for
 example: wc -l target.txt, find the number of lines in the file target.txt, and output 14 target.txt

 ```